 Irvington-on-Hudson, New York

-Preparation of a Historic Structure Report for Woodcliff, a two and one-half story brick neo-Classical house probably built at the end of the 18th century and altered, in 1865, into a Gothic Revival Style.
+Preparation of a Historic Structure Report for Woodcliff, a two and one-half story brick neo-Classical house probably built initially at the end of the 18th century, altered in 1865 into a Gothic Revival Style followed by a further alteration into a classic center hall house.

 Dobbs Ferry, New York